qichen-wang/qichen-wang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a postdoc at EPFL, working with Professor [Christoph Koch](https://people.epfl.ch/christoph.koch).
-I am also a Research Assistant Professor (on leave) in [Department of Computer Science](https://www.comp.hkbu.edu.hk/v1/) at Hong Kong Baptist University.
+I am currently a Tenure-Track Assistant Professor at Nanyang Technological University.
+Prior to joining NTU in September 2025, I was a postdoc at EPFL between Sept.
+2024 and Aug.
+2025, working with Professor [Christoph Koch](https://people.epfl.ch/christoph.koch).
+I was also a Research Assistant Professor in [Department of Computer Science](https://www.comp.hkbu.edu.hk/v1/) at Hong Kong Baptist University between Sept.
+2022 and Aug.
+2024.
 I received my PhD degree from the [Department of Computer Science and Technology](https://cse.hkust.edu.hk/) at [Hong Kong University of Science and Technology](https://hkust.edu.hk/home), supervised by Professor [Ke Yi](https://www.cse.ust.hk/~yike/).
 Before that, I received my Bachelor's Degree in Engineering from the Computer Science Department at Zhejiang University.
 During Aug.
 2016 to Jan.
 2017, I was a research intern in the [Department of Systems Engineering and Engineering Management](https://www.se.cuhk.edu.hk/), [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/chinese/index.html), supervised by Professor [Hong Cheng](https://www1.se.cuhk.edu.hk/~hcheng/) and Professor [Jeffrey Xu Yu](https://www.se.cuhk.edu.hk/people/academic-staff/prof-yu-xu-jeffrey/).
 I also worked as a research intern at Alibaba, DAMO Academy from June 2019 to Oct.
 2019.

- **I will join NTU CCDS in September 2025 as a tenure-track assistant professor.
-Looking for Research Assistants, PhD Students, and Postdoc Research Fellows.
+ **Looking for Research Assistants, PhD Students, and Postdoc Research Fellows.
 Please find the following [post](/posts/2025/05/hiring-1) and feel free to email me your CV and related materials.**

 ## Research interest